bernhardAxonIvy/doc/source/engine-guide/tool-reference/axonivy-engine/modes.rst

 Production Mode
 ---------------
 This is the standard mode.
 Ensure you run your Axon Ivy Engine in this mode.
-The production mode is active if a valid licence is installed and a system database is configured and available in the correct version.
+The production mode is active if a valid license is installed and a system database is configured and available in the correct version.